juananthony/D3-Meetup-examples/readme.md

 # D3 Meetup examples

 ## Do you want the slides?
-You can get those as PDF file (presentation.pdf) and at `keynote`folder.
+You can get those as PDF file (presentation.pdf) and at `keynote` folder as HTML page.

 ## Datasets
 Where did I get all datasets?